 In setting air quality standards, exposure assessment is critical to the risk assessment process.
 The quality of the exposure assessment will depend on the available air monitoring data and the method used to assess population exposure.
 Such approaches range from simply averaging the pollutant levels found at air monitoring stations through to complex computer models that require significant monitoring data and modelling.
-The particular overall approach used needs to be decided on a pollutant-by-pollutant basis, taking into account the available air monitoring data and the types of epidemiological studies used to determine exposure-response relationships (RAWG 2002).
+The particular overall approach used needs to be decided on a pollutant-by-pollutant basis, taking into account the available air monitoring data decided on a pollutant-by-pollutant basis, taking into account the available air monitoring data and the types of epidemiological studies used to determine exposure-response relationships (RAWG 2002).